Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 By default, the base class of the generated module class is unspecified;

-you cannot count on it being more specific than Object
+you cannot count on it being more specific than Object.

-However, you can override it with module-extends
+However, you can override it with module-extends.

 Specifies that the class generated from the immediately surrounding module should extend (be a sub-class of) the class

-...
+module-implements interface ...

 Specifies that the class generated from the immediately surrounding module should implement the interfaces listed.